ashcentral05/Deep-Learning---Attention-Unet/README.md

 ```
 > **Note**
 >
 > The `Dataset/` directory is intentionally empty in the initial repository.
-After running `Data.py`, the preprocessed dataset will be downloaded, generated, and saved into this directory automatically.
+After running `Data.py`, the preprocessed dataset`.pt` will be downloaded, generated, and saved into this directory automatically.
 ---

 # Getting Started